juxor/afaq/markdown/secA4.md

 has been hidden by the mainstream churches.
-Thus Christian Anarchism maintains, along with Tolstoy, that _"Christianity in its true sense puts an end to government"_ (see, for example, Tolstoy's **The Kingdom of God is within you** and Peter Marshall's **William Blake: Visionary Anarchist**).
+Thus Christian Anarchism maintains, along with Tolstoy, that _"Christianity in its true sense puts an end to government"_ (see, for example, Tolstoy's **The Kingdom of God is within you** and Peter Marshall's **William Blake: Visionary Anarchist** ).

-More recently, Noam Chomsky (in such works as **Deterring Democracy**, **Necessary Illusions**, **World Orders, Old and New**, **Rogue States**, **Hegemony or Survival** and many others) and Murray Bookchin (**Post-Scarcity Anarchism**, **The Ecology of Freedom**, **Towards an Ecological Society**, and **Remaking Society**, among others) have kept the social anarchist movement at the front of political theory and analysis.
+More recently, Noam Chomsky (in such works as **Deterring Democracy** , **Necessary Illusions** , **World Orders, Old and New** , **Rogue States** , **Hegemony or Survival** and many others) and Murray Bookchin ( **Post- Scarcity Anarchism** , **The Ecology of Freedom** , **Towards an Ecological Society** , and **Remaking Society** , among others) have kept the social anarchist movement at the front of political theory and analysis.
 Bookchin's work has placed anarchism at the centre of green thought and has been a constant threat to those wishing to mystify or corrupt the movement to create an ecological society. **The Murray Bookchin Reader** contains a representative selection of his writings.
 Sadly, a few years before his death Bookchin distanced himself from the anarchism he spent nearly four decades advocating (although he remained a libertarian socialist to the end).
-Chomsky's well documented critiques of U.S. imperialism and how the media operates are his most famous works, but he has also written extensively about the anarchist tradition and its ideas, most famously in his essays _"Notes on Anarchism"_ (in **For Reasons of State**) and his defence of the anarchist social revolution against bourgeois historians in _"Objectivity and Liberal Scholarship"_ (in **American Power and the New Mandarins**).
+Chomsky's well documented critiques of U.S. imperialism and how the media operates are his most famous works, but he has also written extensively about the anarchist tradition and its ideas, most famously in his essays _"Notes on Anarchism"_ (in **For Reasons of State** ) and his defence of the anarchist social revolution against bourgeois historians in _"Objectivity and Liberal Scholarship"_ (in **American Power and the New Mandarins** ).
 These and others of his more explicitly anarchist essays and interviews can be found in the collection **Chomsky on Anarchism**.
-Other good sources for his anarchist ideas are **Radical Priorities**, **Language and Politics** and the pamphlet **Government in the Future**.
+Other good sources for his anarchist ideas are **Radical Priorities** , **Language and Politics** and the pamphlet **Government in the Future**.
 Both **Understanding Power** and **The Chomsky Reader** are excellent introductions to his thought.

 Britain has also seen an important series of anarchist thinkers.
 Hebert Read (probably the only anarchist to ever accept a knighthood!) wrote several works